CONTENT OF THE STUDY

 Dutch companies are sometimes reluctant to do business in several sectors in Bangladesh, including the food processing sector.
 As the Netherlands is gradually phasing out aid to Bangladesh, there is a growing need to support the aid-to-trade transition.
 Reliable information for Dutch companies about the Bangladeshi market potential, however, remained largely unknown.

 With valuable information, the way can be cleared for Dutch companies to be active in the Bangladeshi markets.
-This sector study, therefore, aims to further develop the Dutch involvement in the food processing sector in Bangladesh:
+This sector study, therefore, aimed to further develop the Dutch involvement in the food processing sector in Bangladesh.

 Netherlands Enterprise Agency